PrincetonUniversity/aspire/readme.txt

 7. Added routines for reconstruction workflow

+*Changes from version 0.11
+1. Added memory efficient FIRM reconstruction routine reconstruction/FIRM/recon3d_firm_ctf_large.m
+2. Added example file for using cryo_project examples/simulated_projections.m
+3. Update documentation of projections/simulation/cryo_project.m
+4. Remove obsolete benchmark results from comment at the end of  ./sinograms/test_commonlines_gaussian.m

-*Changes from version 0.13
+*Changes from version 0.1
-1. Improve speed
-2. Improve reconstruction workflows
-3. Integrate PSWF-based sPCA
-4. Revise class averaging to use PSWF
+1. Updated class averaging code.
-5. Add support for EM iterations in class averaging
-6. Add support for the FINUFFT library.
-7. New implementation of Covariance Wiener Filtering (CWF) denosing
-8. Implementation of a 3D fast Fourier-Bessel basis (and a new implementation of the 2D version).
-9. Replace FIRM reconstruction algorithm
-10.Revise examples
-11.Add various utilities
+2. Revised the function cryo_project to generate projections whose size is different from the size of the projected volume.